x-vin/covidcures/docs/src/naturopathic.md

    - 52 % of patients could free themselves of dependency on many kinds of medications, including those for B.P., cholesterol and acidity.
    - Patients also experienced an average weight loss of 1.14 kg.

-*Here, a controlled blood glucose level denoted a blood glucose range of < or = 250 mg / dl without medication and / or insulin requirement, along with the prescribed diet.
+Here, a controlled blood glucose level denoted a blood glucose range of < or = 250 mg / dl without medication and / or insulin requirement, along with the prescribed diet.
 In the people who achieved such a healthier condition, the diet al.one balanced the blood glucose levels, leading to zero requirement of diabetes medication or insulin.

 The study, *"Diabetes Reversal by Plant-Based Diet"*, cited in the references, conducted on 55 diabetes patients, interestingly, showed better efficacy of the diet with older patients with chronic type-2 diabetes.
-In follow-ups, those who maintained the diet and were still insulin-dependent were able to gradually reduce their dependency, and those who maintained the diet reported sustained benefits from the regimen."
+In follow-ups, those who maintained the diet and were still insulin-dependent were able to gradually reduce their dependency, and those who maintained the diet reported sustained benefits from the regimen.

 ### Significant side effects:
 It has been observed that sometimes patients experience loose motion or diarrhoea while following the Three Step Flu Diet.
 If this happens more than 6-7 times, the patient should completely stop the fruits and salad in the DIP Diet, and consume only coconut water until the loose motion stops.